 On May 6, Wisconsin Center District Frank Gimbel proposed a joint project that would expand the WCD, build a new arena near the Bradley Center and connect the two with a pedestrian walkway similar to Chicago's Millennium Park.
 In early April, Gimbel suggested that any tax funding for a new arena be combined with a $200 million expansion of the the WCD, which operates the Wisconsin Center convention hall, U.S. Cellular Arena and Milwaukee Theater.
 Below you can see a map showing each of the most frequently-mentioned sites in relation to one another (click to enlarge):

 Other sites will presumably be discussed once site selection begins in earnest, and Kirchen provided some interesting alternative options in a June 20 post at the MBJ.
+In late July, Don Walker reported that the lakefront was not being seriously considered, with Edens having stated a preference for building downtown.

 5) How long will it take to build a new arena?